NASCUS Examiner Certification Program for State Regulators

 The NASCUS Certification Program for state regulators provides professional recognition of superior standards to state credit union examiners and encourages further development through required continuing education hours.
-Participation in the Certification Program is open to all state credit union examiners who take NASCUS and NCUA training and/or sanctioned training.
+Participation in the Certification Program is open to all state credit union examiners who complete the necessary requirements.
 Participation in the program is voluntary.

 For Individual Participants: Certification acknowledges expertise, increased proficiency and promotes the confidence and recognition that comes with meeting and adhering to demonstrable national standards of professionalism.
-Certified examiners also receive select NASCUS publications and relevant electronic correspondence.
+Certified examiners also receive select NASCUS updates, information, and learning/collaboration opportunities.

 For State Credit Union Departments: Certification of examiners increases the efficiency and proficiency of department staff and enhances the credibility of the department.